Skip to content

 Observerships, Shadowing, Internships and Externships

-The pediatric residency program does not schedule or coordinate shadowing, externship, research internship or observership opportunities.
+The pediatric residency program does not schedule, sponsor or coordinate shadowing, externship, research internship or observership opportunities.
 This is coordinated separately by the Penn State College of Medicine and Penn State Health.
 Inquiries for student placement or shadows can be directed to Ashley Gunkle at agunkle@pennstatehealth.psu.edu or to the Chief Learning Officer and team at affiliationagreements@pennstatehealth.psu.edu.

 Contact Us Expand answer